ManbirKakkar/BonialTest/README.md

 ● Display in static grid layout, with two columns: DONE

-● Filter for brochures closer than 5km : InProgress
+● Filter for brochures closer than 5km : DONE

 ● Display every “brochurePremium” content full width (take up all the columns)